lostallmymoney/Razer_Mouse_Linux/README.md

 	You can also install libnotify-bin to get notifications if they are not there : `sudo apt install libnotify-bin`
 ## DEPENDENCIES :
 X11 : `libx11-dev xdotool xinput g++ libxtst-dev libxmu-dev nano pkexec procps`
-Wayland : `g++ nano pkexec procps wget gnome-shell-extension-prefs dbus-x11 curl libdbus-1-dev`
+Wayland : `g++ nano pkexec procps wget gnome-shell-extension-prefs dbus-x11 curl libdbus-1-dev golang-go`
 If you are running something else than ubuntu and it's not compiling theses are the packages to find.
 ## INSTALLATION :
 Run `sh install.sh`.